afrl-rq/OpenUxAS/src/ada/src/services/template/README.md

 1. Within `uxas-comms-lmcp_net_client-service-<service_name>_interfacing.ads`:
     1. Add `with` clauses for any additional packages needed in this package's specification to the top of the file.
-    2. Replace all instances of `<Service_Name>_Interfacing` with your chosen name.
-    3. Replace all instances of `<Service_Name>` with your chosen name.
-    4. Replace the instance of `<ServiceName>` with your chosen name on the line that reads
-        `Type_Name : constant String := "<ServiceName>Service"`.
+    2. Verify the name of the service in line that reads `Type_Name : constant String := "<ServiceName>Service"`.
         This is the name the Service Manager will use to load the service, and it is therefore the name by which you will refer to the service in the SPARK/Ada OpenUxAS configuration file.
-    5. Add any additional service-specific fields to record `<Service_Name>_Service`, which already has fields `Config`, `Mailbox`, and `State`.
+    3. Add any additional service-specific fields to record `<Service_Name>_Service`, which already has fields `Config`, `Mailbox`, and `State`.
 Note that additional fields may not be needed.
 2. Within `uxas-comms-lmcp_net_client-service-<service_name>_interfacing.adb`:
-    1. Add `with` clauses for any additional packages needed only within this package's body to the top of the file.
+    1. Add `with` clauses for any additional packages needed only within this package's body.
 This is likely to include LMCP messages, e.g. from package AFRL.CMASI, and it may include other packages as well.
-    2. Replace all instances of `<Service_Name>_Interfacing` with your chosen name.
-    3. Replace all instances of `<Service_Name>` with your chosen name.
-    4. Declare any subprograms used locally within the package.
+    2. Declare any subprograms used locally within the package.
 This should include procedures for handling Ada LMCP messages, which by convention should be named `Handle_<MessageType>_Msg`.
 Also by convention, their definitions are deferred until closer to the end of the file.
-    5. In `procedure Configure`,
+    3. In `procedure Configure`,
         1. Add any necessary service-specific configuration logic.
 This is likely to include logic to set service-specific configuration parameters read from the OpenUxAS XML configuration file.
         2. Subscribe to any messages this service should receive.
-    6. Define any Ada LMCP message handling procedures that were declared earlier in the package.
+    4. Define any Ada LMCP message handling procedures that were declared earlier in the package.
         -   In some cases, these may essentially be wrappers around SPARK LMCP message handling procedures from package `<Service_Name>`.
 In such